 He added, “Our competitors pay minimum wage making it difficult to remain competitive in the field when doing quotes; [we have] been undercut by larger companies that have moved in from other places and [paid] their labour minimum wage, which makes paying our staff a fair wage not feasible and very difficult.
 Basically we'd lose money on projects.”

-Despite the high turnover of staff members, the business owner said he still finds ways to invest in his team members.
-“We offer a good hourly wage, $20 to $25 per hour.
-We provide all of the safety gear, tools and fresh coffee in the morning.
+Despite his high turnover of staff members, the business owner said he still finds ways to invest in his team members.
+“We offer a good hourly wage, and we provide all of the safety gear, tools and fresh coffee in the morning.
 There's opportunity to showcase yourself within our business, but we find people aren't here to stay for the long term and just want a cushy job for the season before going back ‘home’ to their careers elsewhere.”

-According to BCS 2018 research, affordability of living was one of the top reasons businesses struggled to attract and retain quality talent.
+According to BCS 2018 research, 'affordability of living' was one of the top reasons local businesses struggled to attract and retain quality talent.
 “As the minimum wage and Living Wage rise annually, businesses will need to build in new resilience to their business models, re-examine their best business practises and look at others costs to ensure they remain competitive,” said Lindsay.
-“The future of the New Zealand and global workforce are looking for more than just a paycheck, they’re increasingly looking to work for businesses that align with their own personal values, including things such as the company’s sustainability commitments (including if they pay the Living Wage), ensuring a healthy, warm home for your staff (‘sick’ homes are linked to increased health issues and more time off sick), personal development opportunities and other opportunities outside of the ‘norm’ of work (volunteering and community support work).”
+“The future of the NZ and global workforce are looking for more than just a paycheck; they’re increasingly looking to work for businesses that align with their own personal values, including things such as the company’s sustainability commitments (including if they pay the Living Wage), ensuring a healthy, warm home to staff members (‘sick’ homes are linked to increased health issues and more time off sick), personal development opportunities and other opportunities outside of the ‘norm’ of work (volunteering and community support work).”

-When all is said and done, is the 2019 Living Wage actually enough income for average locals to offset the often unsustainable price tag of living in Wanaka, a place where buying an organic avocado in off-season feels like a splurge?
-Jamie Slade, who works in town and makes more per hour than the Living Wage, said no. “The Living Wage is not high enough for our town given the higher than average rental prices, food prices and even general costs of activities, like going out for a beer on the weekend,” he said.
+When all is said and done, is the 2019 Living Wage actually enough income for an average local to offset the often unsustainable price tag of living in Wanaka, a place where buying an out-of-season organic avocado feels like a splurge?
+Jamie Slade, who works in town and makes more than the Living Wage, said 'no.' “The Living Wage is not high enough for our town given the higher than average rental prices, food prices and even general costs of activities, like going out for a beer on the weekend,” he said.
 “I cannot imagine how a young family could make ends meet at that level of income.”